mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b><a href="#atlasnetworkpeeringspec">spec</a></b></td>
         <td>object</td>
         <td>
-          AtlasNetworkPeeringSpec defines the desired state of AtlasNetworkPeering<br/>
+          AtlasNetworkPeeringSpec defines the target state of AtlasNetworkPeering.<br/>
           <br/>
             <i>Validations</i>:<li>(has(self.externalProjectRef) && !has(self.projectRef)) || (!has(self.externalProjectRef) && has(self.projectRef)): must define only one project reference through externalProjectRef or projectRef</li><li>(has(self.externalProjectRef) && has(self.connectionSecret)) || !has(self.externalProjectRef): must define a local connection secret when referencing an external project</li><li>(has(self.containerRef.name) && !has(self.containerRef.id)) || (!has(self.containerRef.name) && has(self.containerRef.id)): must either have a container Atlas id or Kubernetes name, but not both (or neither)</li><li>(self.containerRef.name == oldSelf.containerRef.name) || (!has(self.containerRef.name) && !has(oldSelf.containerRef.name)): container ref name is immutable</li><li>(self.containerRef.id == oldSelf.containerRef.id) || (!has(self.containerRef.id) && !has(oldSelf.containerRef.id)): container ref id is immutable</li><li>(self.id == oldSelf.id) || (!has(self.id) && !has(oldSelf.id)): id is immutable</li>
         </td>